sshwy/y86-pipe-rs/README.md

-Without using flex, yacc or bison for HCL (hardware control language) parsing, we tend to a pure rust macro rule approach, which provides not only similar syntax with the original HCL, but also zero-cost syntax highlighting and type checking.
+Without using flex, yacc or bison for HCL (hardware control language) parsing, we tend to a pure rust macro rule approach, which provides not only similar syntax with the original HCL, but also zero-cost dev-time syntax highlighting and type checking.

 Moreover, we're able to build the computational graph (only once before the first cycle) as a DAG and arrange the order of